RESEARCH GRANTS IN TOBACCO CONTROL

-In Bangladesh, tobacco control is considered a low priority issue compared to other health-related programs.
-Tobacco control-related research has historically not been a popular topic within the academic community in Bangladesh.
-Therefore, there is a dearth of facts and figures needed to develop or strengthen tobacco control policy interventions in Bangladesh.
-The overall objective of the research grant program is to popularize tobacco control policy research in Bangladesh and generate local evidence to support effective tobacco control interventions in the country, and thus prevent death and disease from tobacco use.
+Bangladesh bears a high burden of tobacco-caused illnesses and it is also a tobacco producing country.
+Historically, tobacco control policy research has not been a popular topic within the academic community in Bangladesh.
+Data is needed to develop and strengthen tobacco control policy interventions in Bangladesh.
+The overall objective of the research grant program is to increase research capacity and to generate local evidence to support effective tobacco control policy measures in the country, and thus prevent death and disease from tobacco use.

-Bangladesh Center for Communication Programs (BCCP) in collaboration with the Institute for Global Tobacco Control at the Johns Hopkins Bloomberg School of Public Health, USA is putting much emphasis on generating local evidence for effective tobacco control policy measures.
-Therefore, the Research Grant Program which is the first of its kind in Bangladesh, was initiated in 2013 with 10 research grants.
-The outcomes of those studies were very encouraging.
-Postgraduate students and individual researchers aspiring to contribute to tobacco control policy research in Bangladesh are eligible to apply for a research grant.
+The Bangladesh Tobacco Control Research Network (BTCRN) in collaboration with the Bangladesh Center for Communication Programs (BCCP) and the Institute for Global Tobacco Control at the Johns Hopkins Bloomberg School of Public Health, USA is putting emphasis on increasing research capacity and generating local evidence for effective tobacco control policies.
+The Research Grant Program is the first of its kind in Bangladesh and was initiated in 2013 with 10 research grants; to date, 79 grants have been awarded though six grant cycles.
+Postgraduate students and experienced researchers aspiring to contribute to tobacco control policy research in Bangladesh are eligible to apply for a research grant.

 1. Monitor tobacco use and prevention policies: